Leipzig International School: Profile

-Educational Offerings
+Educational offerings

 Language of instruction is English.
-German is taught both as an additional language and in standard classes following the State curriculum.
-French and Spanish are also offered as foreign languages in the Secondary School.
+German is taught both as an additional language and in standard classes following the state curriculum.
+French and Spanish are also offered as foreign languages in the secondary school.
 Additional learning support and varied counselling services are also available to all.

-The Primary School follows the International Primary Curriculum, and the Secondary School the Cambridge Secondary 1 and IGCSE Programme.
-The gateway to higher education is the International Baccalaureate (IB) Diploma Programme.
+The primary school follows an international, inquiry-based curriculum framework and the secondary school the Cambridge secondary 1 and IGCSE programme.
+The gateway to higher education is the international baccalaureate diploma programme.